 Ecology studies the relationships of organisms to one another and their environment, and any project fitting within that category is welcome.

 Students will attempt to answer questions of their choosing.
 Eligible student research includes indoor or outdoor investigations that take place at school, at a local park or at home.

 The projects can be experiments in which students manipulate variables or observational studies—both kinds of studies are important and interesting!
 For example, if students are interested in studying if monarch larvae grow better on swamp milkweed or common milkweed, they would need to do a controlled experiment in which one group of larvae received swamp milkweed and another received common milkweed.
 If students wish to study how much weight larvae gain per day, they could weigh larvae every day.

 Students may participate in one of these categories:

-- Individual Project - engages in all steps of the research process; will be judged.
+- Individual project: 1 student works on the project; engages in all steps of the research process.

-- Small Group Project - engages in all steps of the research process; will be judged.
+- Small group project: 2-10 students work on the same project; engages in all steps of the research process.

-- Stewardship Project (NEW THIS YEAR) - engages in an ecology-related project conducted as an individual or a group (even as a family!) that makes the environment a better place.
-This project may take place in students’ own backyard, neighborhood, or local park.
-It need not follow the research process, and it will not be judged.
-Students will create a Google Slides presentation (template will be provided), and their project will be showcased at the Ecology Science Fair.
+- Stewardship project (New): 1 or more students engage in an ecology-related project conducted as an individual or a group (even as a family) that makes the environment a better place.
+This project may take place in a student’s own backyard, neighborhood, or local park.
+It need not follow the research process.

-We are proud to present several research project titles carried out by students for past Ecology Science Fairs.
-These samples are intended to give you an idea of the type of ecology investigations that have been presented at the Fair.
+These research projects were carried out by students for past Ecology Science Fairs.
+These examples are intended to give you an idea of the type of ecology investigations that have been presented at the fair.